adam-ainsworth/spectrum-dev/README.md

 You can can a file named .env with the following environment variables

-* PROGRAM - the name of your config file within /src
+* PROGRAM - the name of your config file (defaults to program.conf if omitted)
+* FOLDER - subfolder within /src
 * MACHINE - 48, 128, 5
 * AUTOLOADTAPES - 0, 1
 * TAPEAUTOLOADMODE - default, usr0